Pirates star Dick Groat, who also played in NBA, dies at 92

 The 1960 season ended with Groat earning NL MVP honors for a Pirates team that upset the New York Yankees in seven games to win the World Series.

 Groat finished with 2,138 career hits during a major league career spanning 1952-67.
-The Pirates announced last week that Groat would be inducted into the team’s recently established Hall of Fame this summer.
+The Pirates announced last week that he would be inducted into the team’s recently established Hall of Fame this summer.

-A member of the college basketball and college baseball Halls of Fame, Groat was a two-time All-American guard at Duke in the 1950s and remains the second-leading scorer in school history, averaging 23.0 points for the Blue Devils.
+A member of the college basketball and college baseball Halls of Fame, Groat was a two-time All-American guard at Duke and remains the second-leading scorer in school history, averaging 23.0 points for the Blue Devils.
 He was taken third overall by the Pistons in the 1952 NBA draft.

 Groat played 26 games for the Pistons, averaging 11.9 points, 3.3 rebounds and 2.7 assists.
 His basketball career, however, ended after he enlisted in the Army in 1953.
 He spent nearly two years in the service and when he was discharged, Rickey essentially threatened to take away Groat’s signing bonus if he didn’t turn his attention to baseball.